FlintMC/FlintMC/README.md

 The `internal` source set should contain version-independent implementations of interfaces located in the `main` source set.

-You can add a source set for every supported Minecraft version.
+you can add a source set for every supported Minecraft version.
 These source sets should contain version-specific implementations.
 Minecraft classes can be accessed directly.
 The resulting symbolic references will be remapped automatically at runtime to assure compatibility with both obfuscated and